15 Incredible Things to Do in Egypt in 2025: History, Beaches & More

 9. Discover Islamic Cairo

-What’s New: Cultural festivals in 2025 include live music, lantern displays, and artisan workshops.
+Travel Tip: Cultural festivals in 2025 bring live music, lanterns, and artisan workshops

 Read Also: 15 Best Things to Do in Amsterdam in 2025 | Top Attractions & Tips